lkesteloot/unsong/unsong.md

 “I can already tell we’re both going to be miserable until you’ve said your speech, so just get it out.”

-“Uh…my cousin is better at this, but…um…God is born free but everywhere is in chains.
+“Uh... my cousin is better at this, but... um...
+God is born free but everywhere is in chains.
 The Names, our birthright as children of God possessing the Divine Spark, are patented as if they were especially clever designs for widgets, then whored out to buy yachts for billionaires.”

 “Mmmm,” interrupted Simeon, “I didn’t buy this ship.
 Just booked passage on it.
 Give me some credit for self-restraint.”